jd-solanki/anu/docs/guide/getting-started/customization.md

 You can refer to available shortcuts in [this](https://github.com/jd-solanki/anu/blob/main/packages/anu-vue/src/presets/theme-default/index.ts) file.

 If you like this simple customization don't forget to give a **star on Github**.
-If you don't like it give triple star 😉.
+If you don't like it give a triple star 😉.

 <a class="!hover:opacity-100 !no-underline" href="https://github.com/jd-solanki/anu" rel="noopener noreferrer" target="_blank">
     <ABtn class="text-sm my-2" icon="i-bx-star" variant="light" href="https://github.com/jd-solanki/anu" tag="a">